AndreaEsp/ChromBarCode/Data/README.md

 ### Epigentic profiles

 The file .txt contains the correlations among the binding domains of the even numbered chromosomes and the epigenetic marks.
 The file .txt is the random control model.

+### ENCODE DATA

+The accession numbers of the ENCODE data used in the genome wide analysis are listed in the file ENCODE_accession_numbers.txt.